If I asked you to suck on a bit of mercury for a couple of years, would you do it?

 Day 1 – Day of Amalgam Removal

-- Just before the removal AND just afterwards: Take a scoop of Pectasol-C
+- Just before the removal AND just afterward: Take a scoop of Pectasol-C

 - After amalgam removal: begin Vitamin C flush using Vitamin C capsules or C+BioFizz